eriksjolund/podman-socket-activation/README.md

 # Currently a draft
 ## Podman socket activation

+Title suggestions:

+* "_How socket activation lets Podman run a network server even with the container network disabled_"

+* "_Improve security and get native network throughput speed by using socket activation_"

+* "_Improve security and get native network throughput speed by using rootless Podman and socket activation_"

 Running a web server container is one of the more common uses for Podman.
 Normally you would need to publish the ports that need to be open by providing the option `--publish` (`-p`) to `podman run`.
 When running rootless Podman you also need to be aware that the network traffic is processed